matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 4 - Test Design and Analysis/7 Use ATDD to derive test cases.md

 # Use Acceptance Test-Driven Development to derive test cases
 ### Acceptance Test-Driven Development
-* Acceptance criteria and tests are defined during the creation of the user stories
+* Acceptance criteria & tests are defined during the creation of the user stories
-* Encourages collaboration amongst the business, developer and tester
+* Encourages collaboration amongst the business, developer & tester
-* Every stakeholder should understand how the software component has to behave and what is needed to ensure this behaviour
+* Every stakeholder should understand how the software component has to behave & what is needed to ensure this behaviour
 * ATDD creates reusable tests for regression testing
-* Tools support creation and execution of tests (often in the CI process)
+* Tools support creation & execution of tests (often in the CI process)
-* Tools can connect to data and service layers of the application (enabling execution on system or acceptance levels)
+* Tools can connect to data & service layers of the application (enabling execution on system or acceptance levels)
-* ATDD allows quick resolution of defects and validation of feature behaviour
+* ATDD allows quick resolution of defects & validation of feature behaviour
 * Helps determine if the acceptance criteria are met for the feature

 **Is the code doing what it is supposed to do?**